Victoria Research Web

 Other Resources of Interest

-For a more comprehensive listing of Victorian websites, see one of the general guides noted at the top of this page; resources for various kinds of 19th-century research can of course be found throughout the VRW, while links to museums and other places of Victorian interest can be found on the research trip page.
-What follows here is a modest selection of useful, entertaining, and unusual webpages, including some smaller sites that tend to get lost in the shuffle of the big meta-page listings.
+Resources for various kinds of 19th-century research can of course be found throughout the VRW, while links to museums and other places of Victorian interest can be found on the research trip page.
+What follows here is a modest selection of useful, entertaining, and unusual webpages, including some smaller or more narrowly specialized sites that tend to get lost in the shuffle.